+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-Market Snapshot: Micro-Mobility Charging Infrastructure Market
+Market Snapshot: Micro-mobility Charging Infrastructure Market

 The Micro-mobility Charging Infrastructure Market grew from USD 723.29 million in 2024 to USD 811.61 million in 2025.
-It is projected to grow at a CAGR of 12.70%, reaching USD 1.88 billion by 2032.
+It is expected to continue growing at a CAGR of 12.70%, reaching USD 1.88 billion by 2032.

 Scope & Segmentation